loomchild/burstlogging/README.md

 See a complete usage examples in [demo.py](demo.py).

 ## Details
-Logging is always a compromise between storing everything and saving disk space / performance.
+Logging is always a compromise between storing everything and saving disk space / maintaining good performance.

 Some errors occur only in production or are very difficult to reproduce.